pendingchaos/WIP24/README.md

 # WIP24
-A XScreensaver screensaver that displays shaders from [shadertoy.com](https://shadertoy.com).
+A XScreensaver screensaver that displays some shaders from [shadertoy.com](https://shadertoy.com).

 # Dependencies
 - XScreensaver